Stelios Awards terms and conditions

-- The Stelios Philanthropic Foundation will open for entries on Tuesday 1 February 2022 and close on Wednesday 20 April 2022 at 17:00 GMT.
+- i.
+The Stelios Philanthropic Foundation will open for entries on Monday 27 February 2023 and close on Friday 14 April 2023 at 17:00 British Summer Time.
 The Stelios Philanthropic Foundation is not responsible for and will not accept any application received after this time.

 - ii.
 Applicants must download and complete the formal application form via Facebook or the Leonard Cheshire website www.leonardcheshire.org/stelios and email it to firstname.lastname@example.org.
 If a disability prevents such an application, alternative formats will be considered.